yanchaoz/SegNeuron/README.md

 ## Environments
 We have packaged all the dependencies into Connect.tar.gz, which can be directly downloaded for easy access [here](https://huggingface.co/yanchaoz/SegNeuron).
 ## Datasets and Models
 The datasets required for model development and validation are available [here](https://huggingface.co/datasets/yanchaoz/EMNeuron).
 The trained models can be download [here](https://huggingface.co/yanchaoz/SegNeuron).
+If you use any of the following vEM datasets in your work, please also cite the corresponding original publications:

+- **vEM1: MiRA-ADWT**
+  *Ultrastructural Alterations of Dendritic Morphology in the Prefrontal Cortex of Alzheimer’s Disease Model Rats*

+- **vEM2: MiRA-ZF**
+  *Multiplexed Neuromodulatory-Type-Annotated EM-Reconstruction of Larval Zebrafish*

+- **vEM3: MiRA-SCN**
+  *Connectomic Organization of the Suprachiasmatic Nucleus*

+- **vEM4: MiRA-PIB**
+  *PIBE: Parallel ion beam etching of sections collected on wafer for ultra large-scale connectomics*

 ### Table: Details of EMNeuron

 <div style="font-size: 0.6em;">